nshakhapur/PropulsoQuest_NLP_Model/README.md

 ## Website Link:
 ### https://propulsoquest.streamlit.app/

+## Questions you can ask:
+1. what is the primary goal of the papers?
+2. How can we observe the burning rates?

 ## Note

 This model is based on a huge data, hence cannot be deployed independently.